|

 out.
 Apple laid off thousands of people during the summer of 1993.

-That lead to my 100 days at AMD (and
+That led to my 100 days at AMD (and

 how they blew!).
 Not among my best employment decisions.